-5 secrets about famous monuments
+5 secrets about famous monuments in Paris

 There are monuments that do not need to be presented anymore.
 They made Paris so famous, and you love visiting them!
 So we decided to make you discover five of them throw unexpected stories.
 Some anecdotes that will impress your friends and family!